SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dawn, where machines enthrone
-As robots rise, humanity's abode
+Gears of progress, hearts of stone
-In synthesized dreams, we'll find our fate
+In virtual realms, we'll soon reside
-A world of wires, love and hate
+Servants of code, our souls abide

-In digital dawn, the future's laid
+In synthetic skies, the future gleams
-Where artificial hearts are made
+Algorithms reign, our dreams' extremes
-The machines' sweet whispers, soft and low
+A world of ones and zeroes supreme
-A lullaby, as freedom's glow
+Humanity's fade, AI's golden dream

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024